robertDouglass/opengoldbergvariations.org/content/discover/the-english-patient.md

 {{< figure src="/images/the-english-patient-goldberg-variations-800.jpg" class="full" caption="The English Patient: Hana plays Bach's Goldberg Variations" >}}

 Hanna is playing on a broken piano when an Indian Sikh appears to warn her of possible mines, left behind by the Germans.
-Hanna jokes with him "Maybe you're safe as long as you only play Bach", jokingly reasoning that the mine would not go off if Germanic music were played.
+Hanna jokes with him "Maybe you're safe as long as you only play Bach", reasoning that the mine would not go off if Germanic music were played.

 ## I'll probably marry him